-As you know Equifax, one of the United State’s primary credit reporting agencies, suffered a data breech on July 29th of this year.
+As you know, Equifax, one of the United State’s primary credit reporting agencies, suffered a data breach on July 29th of this year.
 As if that was not bad enough, Equifax waits six weeks before notifying the public.
 Nearly half of the US population’s social security numbers, driver’s licenses and other personal data were exposed.

 Equifax waiting six weeks before reporting the hack pisses me off